shubhang-arora/B-tree/README.md

 * input.py <br>
   This files creates a .txt file which is used to insert Bulk data in B+ Tree.

-* filename.txt
+* filename.txt <br>
-* This will be the created when input.py will run and will contain bulk data.
+  This will be the created when input.py will run and will contain bulk data.
  <br>

-User have the following options
+Options <br>
 * Bulk Insert into B-Tree
 * Insert single element into B-Tree
 * Search element from B-Tree
 * Delete an element from B-Tree